 Help Your Child Learn About Their Interests

 Self-assessment is a key part of choosing the right career path, and it is something that you can help your child with.
 There are a few different ways to do this.
 You can have them take an interest inventory, which will help them learn about their work-related values, interests, and skills.
 Many different assessments are available online or through their guidance counselor as they get older.
-You can also download our free career exploration worksheet for kids to help them learn about their interests.
+You can also download our career exploration worksheet for kids to help them learn about their interests.

 What Not To Do